SaleFlex/SaleFlex.PyPOS/docs/09-document-management.md

 - **Customer Assignment**: Automatically assigns a default walk-in customer if not set
 - **Batch Number**: Automatically set to match `closure_number`

 All temp models are automatically saved to the database when created during sales operations.
+This automatic persistence is handled by the auto-save system using descriptor pattern and wrapper classes (AutoSaveModel, AutoSaveDict, AutoSaveDescriptor) located in `data_layer/auto_save/`, ensuring data integrity without manual save operations.

 ### 2. Document Loading